To build our MongoDB aggregation example, we will be using the Aggregation Editor, the stage-by-stage aggregation pipeline editor in Studio 3T.

 To think how we’ll answer this and how we’ll form our query, let’s take a look at the data.

-Click on Execute full pipeline – which looks like a play button – on the toolbar to view the data.
+Click on Run full pipeline – which looks like a play button – on the toolbar to view the data.
 Note that executing an empty pipeline simply shows the contents of the collection.

 and Units